-Come experience Regent University’s extraordinary 70-acre campus.
+Come experience Regent University’s extraordinary 70-acre campus in Virginia Beach.
 Visit classrooms where influential alumni — including judges and legislators, CEOs, Teachers of the Year, award-winning screenwriters and filmmakers, counselors, psychologists and pastors — were challenged to integrate academic excellence, principled leadership and world-changing service.
 Engage with students and professors eager to learn about your goals and calling.
 Enjoy Regent’s gorgeous natural surroundings, brick pathways and Georgian-style buildings.
 And encounter the refreshing presence of God.

 (Graduate and Undergraduate)

 Military Information Sessions